TVS2004Chaitanya/Virtual-Calculator/README.md

 This is a virtual calculator where you would virtually write the mathemetical equations on the computer screen and google-generativeai is used to calculate it.
 The user interface is done using streamlit

-# Virtual Painter

-**Virtual Painter** helps you to paint virtually on the screen using OpenCV and a hand tracking module.
-The hand tracking module helps in detecting the hand, and OpenCV functions help in virtually drawing and displaying the image.

 ## Features